htcondor/htcondor-python/docs/htcondor.rst

    :param file_obj: A file-like object corresponding to an HTCondor event log.
    :param bool is_xml: Specifies whether the event log is XML-formatted.

+.. function:: enable_debug( )

+   Enable debugging output from HTCondor; output is sent to ``stderr``.
+   The logging level is controlled by the HTCondor configuration variable ``TOOL_DEBUG``.

+.. function:: enable_log( )

+   Enable debugging output from HTCondor; output is sent to a file.

+   The log level is controlled by the HTCondor configuration variable ``TOOL_DEBUG``, and the file used is controlled by ``TOOL_LOG``.

+.. function:: read_events( file_obj, is_xml = True )

+   Read and parse an HTCondor event log file.

+   :param file_obj: A file object corresponding to an HTCondor event log.
+   :param bool is_xml: Specifies whether the event log is XML-formatted.
+   :return: A Python iterator which produces objects of type :class:`ClassAd`.
+   :rtype: :class:`EventIterator`

+.. function:: poll( active_queries )

+   Wait on the results of multiple query iteratories.

+   This function returns an iterator which yields the next ready query iterator.
+   The returned iterator stops when all results have been consumed for all iterators.

+   :param active_queries: Query iterators as returned by xquery().
+   :type active_queries: list[:class:`QueryIterator`]
+   :return: An iterator producing the ready :class:`QueryIterator`.
+   :rtype: :class:`BulkQueryIterator`

 .. data:: param

    Provides dictionary-like access the HTCondor configuration.